garfix/nligems/doc/internals.md

 Forward chaining is used to assert new facts and even goals in the nli system.
 This enriches the user experience.

 The assertions created by forward chaining may even be the purpose of the NLI.
 This is the case in Margie, for example.

-#### Executing plans

-The NLI may have a set of built-in goals, or the system may respond to a user request by fulfilling a goal.

-A goal is reached by executing plans that are linked to it.
-The plans are usually built-in.

 #### Interaction with knowledge sources